What is a Treynor Ratio?

 Let us first understand the concept of investments and the Treynor Ratio before we discuss and understand the ratio itself.
 A few universal concepts concerning investments are:

 - All investors under a given situation would like to earn the highest return from the proposed investments with the lowest amount of risk.

 - The universal principle of investments is “Higher the return; higher is the amount of risk Or lower the quantum of risk, lower will be the return from that investments.”

-- Moreover, all investments generally have some amount of risks involved, and it may vary from the lowest or negligible to high.
+- Moreover, all investments generally have some amount of risks involved, and they may vary from the lowest or negligible to high.

 - And this quantum of varying risk happens due to the volatile behavior of the market as well as dynamic changes continually happening in the economy and investment ecosystem.

-- Hence, all analyses and investments are always said to be “subject to market-risks,” and this is called the “Systematic-risk.”
+- Hence, all analyses and investments are always said to be “subject to market risks,” which is called the “Systematic-risk.”

 - And all these universal rules also suggest that if an investor is taking a risk, he should be rewarded adequately for that extra effort.

 Evolution and Components